-In the past three years, Carissa Mallory has worked to provide schools in Tanzania with resources to help Swahili-speaking students learn English and thereby advance to secondary school.
+In the past three years, Carissa Mallory worked to provide schools in Tanzania with resources to help Swahili-speaking students learn English and advance to secondary school.

 RecognizeGood honored Carissa Mallory with the 72nd RecognizeGood® Legend award in a presentation at Barnes & Noble (12701 Hill Country Blvd, #O-140, Austin TX 78738) beginning at 3:00pm on Friday, December 15, 2017.
 During this event, RecognizeGood made a $1,000 pay-it-forward donation to Reading Around the World Literacy Initiative in Carissa’s name.

 English language skills often proved to be a barrier to pursuing a high school education in Tanzania.
 When Carissa Mallory, a recent graduate of Vandegrift High School, learned this, she decided to found the Reading Around the World Literacy Initiative (RAWLI).